logzio/logz-docs/_source/user-guide/cloud-siem/index.md

 click the Logz.io logo (upper left corner), and then click **Security**.

-## Utilities supported by Cloud SIEM
+## Products supported by Cloud SIEM

+Logz.io's security team writes security rules for the following security products, VPNs, firewalls, etc.

 {% for doc in site.log-sources %}
 {%- if doc.shipping-tags contains 'security' %}